VRConservation/geosp-draft/04_python.md

 ![](https://i.imgur.com/ea6GCzY.png)

-The access and sharing of this code is another example of why free and open source is special, the community is willing to share it it is reproduceable, and easily modified to meet your needs.
+The access and sharing of this code are another example of why free and open-source software is special.
+The community is willing to share it, and it is reproducible and easily modified to meet your needs.
 Thanks to Alex Leith for sharing this.

 ## Geemap
-Compared to using Javascript, Geemap is a much easier way to access, analyze, and visualize Earth Engine data all within a python package environment developed by [Quisheng Wu](https://github.com/giswqs).
+Compared to Javascript, Geemap is a much easier way to access, analyze, and visualize Earth Engine data all within a Python package environment developed by [Quisheng Wu](https://github.com/giswqs).

 ```{admonition} Getting Started
 Watch this [installation video](https://www.youtube.com/watch?v=gyQ6wBqYGks&list=PLAxJ4-o7ZoPeXzIjOJx3vBF0ftKlcYH9J&index=3) followed by this [vs code and github](https://www.youtube.com/watch?v=gyQ6wBqYGks&list=PLAxJ4-o7ZoPeXzIjOJx3vBF0ftKlcYH9J&index=3) video.
 If you already have an IDE, miniconda, and virtual env's installed, go to the Geemap [installation](https://geemap.org/installation/) page.
 ```

 Let's look at how to visualize the same map from Chapter 2 using Geemap.
-Open a jupyter notebook and add the following codeblock:
+Open a Jupyter notebook and add the following code block:

 ```python
 # Import geemap and create an interactive map